Home

 France is still the largest consuming red wine regions, with United Stated quickly catching up.
 Although I will go into more depth on several popular regions like France and California (The United States), Italy, and Spain, I will at this time attempt to summarize the most popular regions that produce red wine around the world and the red grapes that are most indigenous to their respective areas.

-List Of Red Wine Regions
+List Of Red Wine Regions:

 Argentina - since the 1990's, wines from this region have undergone great improvements.
 The red grapes most popular are: